Kew: Economy

-The fashion clothing retailer Jigsaw's headquarters, which are now at Water Lane, Richmond, were previously in Mortlake Road, Kew.
+The fashion clothing retailer Jigsaw's headquarters, now at Water Lane, Richmond, were previously in Mortlake Road, Kew.

 A former industry in Kew was that of nameplate manufacturing, by the Caxton Name Plate Manufacturing Company, based on Kew Green.
 The company was founded in 1964 and folded in 1997.

 It was in Kew that viscose was first developed into rayon, in a laboratory near Kew Gardens station run by Cowey Engineering.
 Rayon was produced in a factory on South Avenue, off Sandycombe Road, before Courtaulds acquired the patents for rayon in 1904.

 Also on a site near Kew Gardens station, the engineering company F C Blake, now commemorated in the Kew street name Blake Mews, produced petrol-powered traction engines in the late 19th and early 20th centuries.

 Chrysler and Dodge

-Currently, the Kew Retail Park stands on the site of a former aircraft factory established in 1918 by Harry Whitworth, who owned Glendower Aircraft Ltd. The factory built Airco DH.4s and Sopwith Salamanders for the British government in the First World War.
+Kew Retail Park stands on the site of a former aircraft factory established in 1918 by Harry Whitworth, who owned Glendower Aircraft Ltd. The factory built Airco DH.4s and Sopwith Salamanders for the British government in the First World War.

-In 1923 the now-redundant aircraft factory was sold and it became a factory for road vehicles.
+In 1923, the now-redundant aircraft factory was sold and it became a factory for road vehicles.
 From the 1920s until 1967, Dodge made lorries at this factory, with the model name Kew.
 Cars were also manufactured there.
 Dodge Brothers became a Chrysler subsidiary in 1928 and lorry production moved to Chrysler's car plant at Kew.
 In 1933 it began to manufacture a British chassis, at its works in Kew, using American engines and gearboxes.
 After Chrysler bought the Maxwell Motor Company and their Kew works, the cars of the lighter Chrysler range – Chryslers, De Sotos and Plymouths – were assembled at this Kew site until the Second World War.
 The various models of De Sotos were named Richmond, Mortlake and Croydon; Plymouths were Kew Six and Wimbledon.